Eternal Beauty

-Eternal Beauty is a 2019 dark comedy film written and directed by Craig Roberts.
+Eternal Beauty is a 2019 British dark comedy film written and directed by Craig Roberts.
 It stars Sally Hawkins, David Thewlis, Billie Piper, Penelope Wilton, Alice Lowe and Robert Aramayo.

 It had its world premiere at the BFI London Film Festival on 8 October 2019.
-It was released in the United Kingdom and United States on 2 October 2020, by Bulldog Film Distribution and Samuel Goldwyn Films.
+It was released in the United Kingdom on 2 October 2020, by Bulldog Film Distribution.

+Plot

+A young woman's life descends into mental illness after being left at the altar due to her fiancé running off with a man.